Publications and Open-Source Software

 In this short paper, we demonstrate the potential for carbon-aware workflow execution.
 For this, we estimate the carbon footprint of two real-world Nextflow workflows executed on cluster infrastructure and evaluate the impact of carbon-aware temporal shifting, pausing and resuming, and resource scaling.

-💻 Ichnos: A Carbon Footprint Estimator for Scientific Workflows
+💻 Ichnos software for Carbon Footprint Estimation for Scientific Workflows

 A project with scripts to methodically calculate the carbon footprint of workflow executions from Nextflow trace files, using power models and carbon intensity data.